alexle/alexle.github.com/posts/first-marathon.markdown

 5..
 4..
 3..
 2..
 1..
 Go!
 With tons of adrenaline and freshly rested legs, I came out strong.
 I wasn't sure what my pace was, but it felt like any other LSD (long slow distance) run during my training.
 Just another Sunday run, Alex.

 The course snaked through Downtown Denver in the beginning.
-For some reason, I don't pay muchattention to my surroundings while running races.
+For some reason, I don't pay much attention to my surroundings while running races.
 We could have gone through a desert for all I know.
-I was just focused on my form and breathing, turning my legs over, and weaving through the masses.
+I was simply focused on my form and breathing, turning my legs over, and weaving through the masses.
 Downtown looked great in the post-run pictures though.

 At Mile 13, I caught up to the 3:30 pace group.
 Surprised, I looked at my watch and saw 1:43.
 Three thoughts immediately went through my head: